 Glossary of definitions

-All the definitions you need to know
+All the definitions you need to know in one place.

 Someone allowed entry in to a qualifying club by virtue of being a member of another recognised club.

 Enforcement Officers from the Licensing or other authority. eg. Environmental Health Officer, or Fire Officer.